tbela99/gzip/README.md

 ## Page Optimizer Plugin

 This plugin is complementary to [HTML Minifier](/projects/WO/repos/html-minifier/) plugin.
+It performs two things:

-It performs advanced page optimizations which drastically improve the page performance score over various tools.
-Here are some of them:
+* advanced page optimizations which drastically improve the page performance score over various tools.
+* turn the website into an installable Progressive Web Application

 # Known issue

-It looks like subresources integrity is broken when service worker is enabled
+Enabling SRI may cause javascript and css to not load if you use a cdn (cloudflare?).
+They modify the file content and this results in the resource being blocked by the browser.

 # General improvements

-* Sub-resources integrity check: computed for script and link (for now). see [here](https://hacks.mozilla.org/2015/09/subresource-integrity-in-firefox-43/)
+* Sub-resources integrity check: computed for javascript and css files (for now). see [here](https://hacks.mozilla.org/2015/09/subresource-integrity-in-firefox-43/)
 * Push resources (require http 2 protocol). you can configure which resources will be pushed
 * Efficiently cache resources using http caching headers.
 This requires apache mod_rewite.
 I have not tested on other web servers
 * Range requests are supported for cached resources